IBM-Bluemix-Docs/security-advisor/rellinks.md

 # Related links
 {: #rellinks}

-Use these other resources for information about {{site.data.keyword.Bluemix}} Security Advisor.
+You can use the following related links to learn more about and interact with {{site.data.keyword.Bluemix}} Security Advisor.
 {:shortdesc}

 Links related to the user interface: